Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Smoke Test: Intercept YouTube Ads with MITMProxy

-Here are the smoke test filters I used where for a given top-level domain, URLs with the following partial strings are blocked:
+Here are the smoke-test filters I used: for a given top-level domain, URLs containing any of the following substrings are blocked:

-My initial results on blocking are positive.
-Everything I wanted to be blocked is faithfully blocked.
-Note, the (failed) entries are due to my script, and the 502 failures are due to pfBlockerNG black-holing the request.
+My initial results look good.
+Everything I want blocked is faithfully blocked.
+Note: the (failed) entries come from my script, and the 502 failures come from pfBlockerNG black-holing the request.

 MITMProxy blocking script is working